Jiwoong-Kang/Startup/README.md

 # Startup
 CS 260 start up repository
 This is a practice
 This is a practice 2
+merge merge